patKilcullen/Balderdash/NOTES.md

 For each play to get turn, they can be a player array with eahc of their names or numbers, the 0 index gets to play and after their turn, their name.index gets mover to the end of the

-PROBLEMS: when first couple of games are created, the gmaes are listed more thatn once....
+PROBLEMS: when first couple of games are created, the gmaes are listed more thatn once.... sometimes...
-Refreshing loses all the GAMES IN LIST OF GAMESSSS!!!!!!!!

 LAST UPDATE: Changed associations which required changing games api and probbaly other apis

-HOW TO ACCESS ALL USERS GAMES:   would Game/User associaiton have to change would have to get user and include games!!!!!!!!!
+WHAT TO DO:
+get all users games=> do this in api or thunk?
+!!!!!ASSOCAITION STILL MAY BE WRONG!!! can;t find all users through game like before(with old association commentee out)so.. need to set it up so game have multip users and one owner maye be accessible through scores???
+HOWEVER>>>>> logging the user gets games!!!!!!!!!!!!!!!!!

+get public games